jourquin/Nodus/devtools/tests/README.md

   the actual projection and says explicitly when simplification is disabled or bypassed.
 - **Detail candidates:** lines that passed the geometry/projection eligibility checks, followed by the number kept in full detail because of their curvature at this scale.
-Candidate lines may also retain all vertices when the tolerance requires them.
+Candidate lines may also retain all vertices when the tolerance requires them. **Seam fallbacks** separately count Equal Earth lines bypassed at the current view's longitude-wrap boundary.
 - **Detail cache:** newly built hierarchies and zoom levels, with cache construction time already included in the existing projection duration.
 Do not add this time to the total again.

-For a project comparison, use the same Mercator view and visible layers with the switch on and off.
+For a project comparison, use the same projection, view and visible layers with the switch on and off.
+Equal Earth uses the same `useMapDisplaySimplification` switch; no separate setting is needed.
 Compare a wide view first, then repeated pans, and finally zoom closely into curved roads or railways to check detail and selection.
 Record the first view as well as warm preparations.
 Large vertex reductions should reduce projection work; layers mostly containing two-point links will gain